 What about other RIs?

-All of the recipes listed below have the nutritional information for fat, saturated fat, protein, carbohydrates and salt listed at the end of each recipe.
+All of the recipes listed below have the nutritional information for fat, saturated fat, protein, carbohydrates and salt listed above each recipe.
 If you are trying to stick to a particular Reference Intake (RI) please consult each recipe individually.